Boussax/test-vuejs-with-java/README.md

-# angular-java-example
+# VueJS-java-example
-This is an example project of angular with java
+This is an example project of vueJs with java